-National schools are public schools administered by the local government and which follow the Indonesian curriculum.
-In national schools in Indonesia, the teaching language used is Indonesian and every subject is taught in the Indonesian language by Indonesian teachers.
+National schools are public schools administered by the local government which follow the Indonesian curriculum.
+In national schools in Indonesia, the teaching language used is Bahasa Indonesia and every subject is taught in the local language by local teachers.

-Local languages are still used in remote parts of the country.
-The language barrier is one of the main reasons why expat children do not attend national schools in Indonesia, but another reason is the poor quality of education at these institutions.
+Other indigenous languages are still used in remote parts of the country.
+The language barrier is one of the main reasons that expat children do not commonly attend public schools in Indonesia, but another reason is the poor quality of education at these institutions.

-National plus schools in Indonesia offer a curriculum that both meets and exceeds the requirements of the local Indonesian curriculum, sometimes taught in combination with the International Baccalaureate (IB).
-Many of these schools teach in English.
+National plus schools in Indonesia are private schools which offer a curriculum that both meets and exceeds the requirements of the local Indonesian curriculum, sometimes taught in combination with the International Baccalaureate (IB).
+Many of these schools also teach in English.

-The majority of these schools cater for Indonesian students, with expatriate students often making up only a small proportion of the school's student population.
-They do, however, accept expat children and these schools are a good alternative for expats who work for companies that do not cover education fees.
+The majority of these schools cater to Indonesian students, with foreign students often making up only a small proportion of the school's student body.
+They do, however, accept expat children and these schools are a more affordable alternative to international schools for expats who work for companies that do not cover education fees.

 International schools in Indonesia

 Most expats in Indonesia send their children to international schools.
-International schools are those schools that offer a foreign curriculum and are officially accredited with the relevant authorities in their home country.
+International schools are those schools which offer a foreign curriculum and are officially accredited by the relevant authorities in their home country.